COP26: Key outcomes agreed at the UN climate talks in Glasgow

 There was also a push from developing countries for such funding to form a third stream besides mitigation and adaptation funds in the post-2025 finance target.
 (See: Finance.)

-A draft text that emerged on Wednesday was groundbreaking in that it was the first time a COP cover decision text had ever contained a reference to loss and damage.
-However, there was a notable lack of any financial commitments.
+A draft text that emerged on Wednesday was notable in that it “urged” developed countries, NGOs and private donors to fund loss and damage.
+However, it lacked any specific financial commitments.

 As the day progressed, vulnerable countries began expressing their dissatisfaction with the text.
 The Alliance of Small Island States (AOSIS) came forward with a significant proposal for a new facility to support loss and damage with “dedicated financing”.